Phala.Network (PHA) Trading 29.6% Higher Over Last 7 Days

 Buying and Selling Phala.Network

-It is usually not currently possible to buy alternative cryptocurrencies such as Phala.Network directly using U.S. dollars.
-Investors seeking to trade Phala.Network should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Phala.Network using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Phala.Network directly using U.S. dollars.
+Investors seeking to acquire Phala.Network should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Phala.Network using one of the exchanges listed above.

 Receive News & Updates for Phala.Network Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Phala.Network and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.